Instantly Check Every Copper Connection With Rules-Driven PCB Design Tools

 - Short and open circuits: The most common problems that arise from an incorrect copper connection are open and short circuits.
 Mistaken bridging or incomplete routing need to be flagged during design.

 - Incorrect component and net connections: Sometimes, a copper connection that was correct now becomes incorrect when a component is moved.
 The new copper connection on the board surface or internal layer may no longer reference the correct net, and signals in the board will not be routed to the correct components.

 - Manufacturing mistakes: If a short or open circuit is missed in the design, the mistake will be reflected in the copper regions in your Gerber files.
 As a result, critical circuits may not work properly after PCB fabrication and assembly, and you’ll have wasted a board spin.

 Spot Copper Connection Errors in Design Rule Checks

 The time to spot copper connection errors is as soon as possible.
-In the PCB layout, spotting these errors early ensures your design will work properly one you go to manufacturing.
+In the PCB layout, spotting these errors early ensures your design will work properly once you go to manufacturing.
 With the right set of layout tools that interface with your PCB design rules, it’s easy to prevent copper connection errors and fix them should they occur.

-- Your design rules should be formulated using best PCB design guidelines for any board, as well as some specific guidelines for your particular application.
+- Your design rules should be formulated using the best PCB design guidelines for any board, as well as some specific guidelines for your particular application.

-- A cramped PCB layout creates risk of short circuits between nearby components, but setting clearance rules helps you prevent unintended copper connections.
+- A cramped PCB layout creates the risk of short circuits between nearby components, but setting clearance rules helps you prevent unintended copper connections.